stephenjohnlimb/boot2/AgileDevelopment.md

 the 'Controller' at all.

 Also, each `rule` has been defined as a predicate and then 'hooked' together.
 So people might say write a unit test for each of those.

-Now this is where I would argue about the word unit test, some people say it is a test of a class/function.
+This is where I would argue about the word unit test, some people say it is a test of a class/function.
+I'd say it is a unit of functionality.

-But if I look at the tests I have and the code coverage I get (100%), I'd say I've catered for all conditions here.
+But if I look at the tests I have and the code coverage; I get (100%), I'd say I've catered for all conditions here.

 Which brings me to the final point, with Agile and TDD done in the way described here, you develop the smallest amount of code and the minimal number of tests needed to meet the requirement.

+Indeed, it was not necessary to refactor and make it more functional, the tests passed and the functionality worked.
+But I'd argue it's worth it in the long run, adding a new rule is easy, adding a different configuration based on a property is also easy.
+There are no mocks involved, with Java `Functions` it much easier to just plugin a simpe function if the classes defined can be constructed with dependencies being passed in.